 Setup

-To enable the slow query log on RDS, you should create or modify a DB parameter group which can be done from the AWS management console (online interface) or through various other tools.
+To enable the slow query log on RDS, you should create or modify a DB parameter group which can be done from the AWS management console must be done through the developer tools.

 Accessing